 - 1. Follow the syllabus for specific course assignments and due dates, remember that penalties apply to late submissions of assignments. - 2.
 Nursing faculty will make every reasonable attempt to respond to online Inquiries and feedback within 3 working days of the submission or due date of the assignment. - 3.
 A portion of course grades is related to online participation in assignments, discussion boards and other classroom activities.
-This is considered as validation of your online attendance in the course. - 4.
-The following are suggestions for students in Netiquette for Online Learning: - a.
-Participate - 1.
+This is considered as validation of online attendance in the course. - 4.
+The following are suggestions for students in Netiquette for Online Learning: - A. Participate - a.
 This is a shared learning environment, for maximum benefit to all in the class, it is imperative that all students participate in the activities of the course.
 Do not be a cyberspace zombie.
 Online courses require more than simply logging in and reading other student's postings.
 Be an active learner.

-- b.
-Be timely - 1.
-To facilitate meaningful discussions, all posts must be submitted and be available for the class at the times specified in the syllabus. - 2.
-If there is a synchronous activity (all logged in at same time for a discussion) be ready to start at the assigned time.
-Ready to start indicates that you have logged into the class site, have all of your learning materials readily available, and that you are prepared to participate in the activity. - c.
-Use Proper Writing Style - 1.
-Write as if you were writing a term paper. - 2.
-Correct your spelling, grammar and sentence construction before you post. - 3.
-Do not use linguistic shortcuts, such as those found commonly in text messaging and social networking. - 4.
-Cite your sources. - 5.
-Do not share copyrighted materials, instead provide a link to the material along with a brief description of the significance of the material to the class. - d.
-Respect Diversity - 1.
-Be respectful of others and of diverse opinions. - 2.
-Do not use sarcasm or jokes that could easily be misunderstood, or even hurtful. - 3.
-When reacting to someone's comments or posts, address the ideas; not the person in your remarks - e.
-No YELLING - 1.
+- B. Be timely - a.
+To facilitate meaningful discussions, all posts must be submitted and be available for the class at the times specified in the syllabus. - C. If there is a synchronous activity (all logged in at same time for a discussion) be ready to start at the assigned time.
+Ready to start indicates that the student has logged into the class site, has all learning materials readily available, and is prepared to participate in the activity. - D. Use Proper Writing Style - a.
+Write as if you were writing a term paper. - b.
+Correct spelling, grammar and sentence construction before you post. - E. Do not use linguistic shortcuts, such as those found commonly in text messaging and social networking. - F. Cite your sources. - G. Do not share copyrighted materials, instead provide a link to the material along with a brief description of the significance of the material to the class. - H. Respect Diversity - a.
+Be respectful of others and of diverse opinions. - b.
+Do not use sarcasm or jokes that could easily be misunderstood, or even hurtful. - I. When reacting to someone's comments or posts, address the ideas; not the person in your remarks - J. No YELLING - a.
 Using bold, upper-case letters is bad form in an online discussion.
-Using all caps in your writing is regarded as shouting in the online classroom. - 2.
-Overuse of upper-case letters, bolding, and excessive use of exclamation points can make your post difficult to read. - f.
-Brevity - 1.
-Be concise in your contributions to discussion boards.
-Your point may be missed if it is buried in a long text. - 2.
-Stick to the point, do not waste your classmate's time by going on irrelevant tangents. - g.
-Report any glitches in the online classroom to your faculty. - h.
-Be courteous and focused - 1.
-Read first, then comment. - i.
+Using all caps in your writing is regarded as shouting in the online classroom. - K. Overuse of upper-case letters, bolding, and excessive use of exclamation points can make your post difficult to read. - L. Brevity - Be concise in your contributions to discussion boards.
+Your point may be missed if it is buried in a long text. - M. Stick to the point, do not waste your classmate's time by going on irrelevant tangents. - N. Report any glitches in the online classroom to your faculty. - O. Be courteous and focused - Read first, then comment.
 Read the other students posts before you reply.
-Pay attention to what other students write in their comments. - ii.
-Read your assigned readings before you post your responses, incorporate ideas from the readings in your postings. - 2.
-Ask clarifying questions when appropriate.
+Pay attention to what other students write in their comments. - P. Read your assigned readings before you post your responses, incorporate ideas from the readings in your postings. - Q. Ask clarifying questions when appropriate. - R. Disagree with ideas when appropriate, but never make personal attacks. - S. Recognize and value the contributions, abilities, experiences, and knowledge of others in the class.

-- 3. Disagree with ideas when appropriate, but never make personal attacks. - 4.
-Recognize and value the contributions, abilities, experiences, and knowledge of others in the class. - 5.
-Challenge others with the intent of facilitating growth, never demeaning or embarrassing others. - 6.
-Be open to being challenged or confronted on your ideas. - 7.
-Review your posts and responses before you submit them; this will allow you to make sure that your post is written well, and that your thoughts have been conveyed in the manner that you intended to convey them.
+- T. Challenge others with the intent of facilitating growth, never demeaning or embarrassing others. - U. Be open to being challenged or confronted on your ideas. - V. Review your posts and responses before you submit them; this will allow you to make sure that your post is written well, and that your thoughts have been conveyed in the manner that you intended to convey them.